Rules and Rule Sets

 Viewing Rules and Schedules

-• View Rules: Click ellipsis > View Rules.
+• View Rules: Click the ellipsis > View Rules.
 Shows rule name, type, applied by, and creation date.

 • View Schedules: Click ellipsis > View Schedules.
 Shows schedule name, frequency, and enabled status.